-The Company entered into forward exchange contracts to manage exposures due to fluctuations of foreign exchange rates.
+The Corporation and its subsidiary entered into forward exchange contracts to manage exposures due to fluctuations of foreign exchange rates.
 These forward exchange contracts did not meet the criteria for hedge accounting.
 Therefore, the Company did not apply hedge accounting treatment for these forward exchange contracts.